January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 A winter walk among the magic lights – 6 spots in Warsaw

-And if it snows – it’s time for a sled!
+And if it snows, it’s time for a sled!

 Chopin music piano recitals

-Location: Fryderyk Concert Hall, Podwale 15 Street (the old town), online tickets.
+Location: Fryderyk Concert Hall, Podwale 15 Street (Old Town), online tickets.
 The recitals feature Fryderyk Chopin’s most famous compositions.
 Website in English.

 Exhibition and fair of exotic animals and plants; Exhibition of spiders